J-Wass/yinyin/README.md

 - Click "Play" or press `1` to hear the correct pronunciation.
 - Click "I got it right" or press `2` if your pronunciation was correct.
 - Click "I got it wrong" or press `3` if you need more practice.

-## Contributing

-Contributions are welcome!
-Please open an issue or submit a pull request for any improvements or bug fixes.

-## License

-This project is licensed under the MIT License.
-See the LICENSE file for more details.